ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/changes/how-to-subscribe-to-operation-changes.js.markdown

-﻿# Changes API : How to Subscribe to Operation Changes
+# Changes API: How to Subscribe to Operation Changes

 The following methods allow you to subscribe to operation changes: